zenna/Omega.jl/docs/src/causal.md

  (:afternoon, 1.0, 0.0, 32.92982568498735, 27.56800059609554, 30.248913140541447)
 ```

-## Coutner Factual
+## Counter Factual
-"If I were to close the window, and turn on the AC would that make it hotter or colder"
+- If I were to close the window, and turn on the AC would that make it hotter or colder"

 ```
 thermostatnew = replace(thermostat, is_ac_on => 1.0, is_window_open => 0.0)